ibm-cloud-architecture/cloudpak-for-applications/README.md

 Issue the following commands to create the applications from the template:

 ```
-oc new-app gse-liberty-deploy -p APPLICATION_NAME=spring-liberty -n spring-liberty-dev
+oc new-app gse-spring-deploy -p APPLICATION_NAME=petclinic-liberty -n petclinic-liberty-dev
-oc new-app gse-liberty-deploy -p APPLICATION_NAME=spring-liberty -n spring-liberty-stage
+oc new-app gse-spring-deploy -p APPLICATION_NAME=petclinic-liberty -n petclinic-liberty-stage
-oc new-app gse-liberty-deploy -p APPLICATION_NAME=spring-liberty -n spring-liberty-prod
+oc new-app gse-spring-deploy -p APPLICATION_NAME=petclinic-liberty -n petclinic-liberty-prod
 ```

 ### Import the build templates
 In this step a template for the `build` process will be loaded in to the `build` project.
 The template provided [here](https://github.com/ibm-cloud-architecture/cloudpak-for-applications/blob/spring/Deployment/OpenShift/template-liberty-build.yaml) defines the following artifacts:

 - An [ImageStream](https://docs.openshift.com/container-platform/3.11/dev_guide/managing_images.html) for the application image.
 This will be populated by the Jenkins Pipeline
-- An ImageStream for WebSphere Liberty which will pull down the latest version of the `ibmcom/websphere-liberty:kernel-ubi-min` image and will monitor DockerHub for any updates.
+- An ImageStream for WebSphere Liberty which will pull down the latest version of the `openliberty/open-liberty:springBoot2-ubi-min` image and will monitor DockerHub for any updates.
 - A `binary` [BuildConfig](https://docs.openshift.com/container-platform/3.11/dev_guide/builds/build_strategies.html) that will be used by the Jenkins Pipeline to build the application Docker image
 - A `jenkinsfile` BuildConfig that defines the `Pipeline` using the `Jenkinsfile` in GitHub
 - Parameters to allow the WebSphere Liberty image and GitHub repository to be provided when the template is instantiated

-Issue the commands below to load the template named `gse-liberty-build` in the `build` projects.
+Issue the commands below to load the template named `gse-springboot-build` in the `build` projects.

 ```
-oc create -f template-liberty-build.yaml -n spring-liberty-build
+oc create -f template-liberty-build.yaml -n petclinic-liberty-build
 ```

 ### Create the build definitions
-In this step the `gse-liberty-build` template will be used to create a Red Hat OpenShift [application](https://docs.openshift.com/container-platform/3.11/dev_guide/application_lifecycle/new_app.html) named `spring-liberty` in the `build` namespaces.
+In this step the `gse-springboot-build` template will be used to create a Red Hat OpenShift [application](https://docs.openshift.com/container-platform/3.11/dev_guide/application_lifecycle/new_app.html) named `petclinic-liberty` in the `build` namespaces.

 The result will be:
 - An [ImageStream](https://docs.openshift.com/container-platform/3.11/dev_guide/managing_images.html) for the application image.
 This will be populated by the Jenkins Pipeline
-- An ImageStream for WebSphere Liberty which will pull down the latest version of the `ibmcom/websphere-liberty:kernel-ubi-min` image and will monitor DockerHub for any updates.
+- An ImageStream for WebSphere Liberty which will pull down the latest version of the `openliberty/open-liberty:springBoot2-ubi-min` image and will monitor DockerHub for any updates.
 - A `binary` [BuildConfig](https://docs.openshift.com/container-platform/3.11/dev_guide/builds/build_strategies.html) that will be used by the Jenkins Pipeline to build the application Docker image
 - A `jenkinsfile` BuildConfig that defines the `Pipeline` using the `Jenkinsfile` in GitHub (with the URL provided as a parameter when the application is created)

 Issue the following commands to create the application from the template:

 ```
-oc new-app gse-liberty-build -p APPLICATION_NAME=spring-liberty -p SOURCE_URL="https://github.com/ibm-cloud-architecture/cloudpak-for-applications" -n spring-liberty-build
+oc new-app gse-springboot-build -p APPLICATION_NAME=petclinic-liberty -p SOURCE_URL="https://github.com/ibm-cloud-architecture/cloudpak-for-applications" -n petclinic-liberty-build
 ```

 ### Run the pipeline